 Previously, Marc was director of research at a boutique sell-side research firm providing forensic financial statement analysis to mutual fund and hedge fund clients to support their investment decisions.
 Also, Marc worked closely with Institutional Shareholder Services (ISS) corporate governance and ESG research teams to identify synergies in research processes and findings.
 Marc has a B.S. in Economics from the Wharton School of Business and is a Certified Public Accountant (CPA-NY).

-Partner, PwC Denmark
+Partner, Head of Sustainability, PwC Denmark

 Susanne is a partner in PwC and leads the Sustainability Advisory and Assurance practice in Denmark.
 Before then, she was with the Danish-based global healthcare company, Novo Nordisk, for 20 years; since 2008 as Vice President of the Corporate Sustainability function.
 In this capacity she set direction for Novo Nordisk to be a leader with high and forward-looking standards for driving a sustainable business and documenting progress.
 Susanne joined the Novo Group in 2000 to ingrain the principle-based approach to business known as the Triple Bottom Line concept as the lens for better-informed decision-making.
 She has led sustainability-driven initiatives, trendspotting, issues management and stakeholder engagement, with particular focus on ESG investors and the community of sustainability professionals.
 She is member of, the Board of the International Corporate Governance Network (ICGN), member of the Board of Shift, member of the Project Task Force to provide technical expert advice on the evolution of mandatory non-financial reporting by request from the European Commission and was recently appointed Ambassador to the International Integrated Reporting Council (IIRC).Susanne is also adjunct professor at the Copenhagen Business School and visiting professor at UC Berkeley-Haas School of Business.